 Kensington Street is now home to some of Sydney’s top restaurants, hotels and bars, including the refurbished Old Clare Hotel, Kensington Street Social, Olio and the Spice Alley hawkers market.

-“Almost one year since launching to the public, Kensington Street is a hive of activity, buzzing from the early morning until late at night with people of all ages and backgrounds exploring the street’s dining and cultural offerings”.
+“Since opening…Kensington Street is a hive of activity, buzzing from early morning until late at night with people of all ages and backgrounds exploring the street’s dining and cultural offerings.”